 - 💬 Comments

-Roast turkey is undoubtedly the centerpiece of the holiday table.
+A truly mouthwatering holiday turkey is undoubtedly the centerpiece of the table.
 You’ll be amazed at how simple it is to use your convection oven to make the most stunning and delicious, juicy, golden brown, crispy skin turkey.
-It’s truly mouthwatering and makes the holiday turkey of your dreams.

 Do you have a convection oven and tend to not use the convection feature?
 Me too.
-Well, that is until I tried it for a few recipes and now I use it with almost every recipe I bake, especially whole, roasted turkey and chicken.
-Once you roast your Thanksgiving turkey in a convection oven, there’s no going back.
+Well, that is until I tried it for a few recipes and now I use it with almost every recipe, especially baking whole roasted chicken and turkey.
+Once you roast your Thanksgiving or Christmas turkey using convection, there’s no going back.
 Trust me.

 Convection oven vs conventional oven